A simple algorithm to find the L-curve corner in the regularisation of ill-posed inverse problems: Introduction

-The point of maximum positive curvature $P(\lambda_\mathrm{opt})$, the ``corner'', can be associated to the optimal reconstruction parameter $\lambda_\mathrm{opt}$.
-The underlying concept is that the ``corner'' represents a compromise between the fitting to the data and the regularization of the solution~\cite{hansen1993use}.
-Numerical search algorithms have been proposed for the identification of $\lambda_\mathrm{opt}$; among them we mention the splines method~\cite{hansen1992analysis,hansen2007adaptive}, the triangle method~\cite{castellanos2002triangle} and the L-ribbon method~\cite{calvetti1999estimation}.
-Here we propose an alternative method which is based on an estimation of the local curvature of the L-curve from three sampled points (which define a circle), and a sampling update rule based on the golden section search.
-The method attempts to reduce the computational effort by minimizing the number of sampled points of the L-curve explicitly computed.
-A detailed algorithm is described; an application to a reconstruction problem in electrical resistance tomography is reported.
+The point of maximum positive curvature $P(\lambda_\mathrm{opt})$, the ``corner'', can be associated to the optimal reconstruction parameter, say $\lambda_\mathrm{opt}$.
+The underlying concept is that the ``corner'' represents a compromise between the fitting to the data and the amount of regularisation applied to the problem~\cite{hansen1993use}.
+Numerical search algorithms have been proposed for the estimation of $\lambda_\mathrm{opt}$; among them, we mention the splines method~\cite{hansen1992analysis,hansen2007adaptive}, the triangle method~\cite{castellanos2002triangle} and the L-ribbon method~\cite{calvetti1999estimation}.
+The adoption of the L-curve approach to deal with diverse ill-posed inverse problems is an ongoing research topic~\cite{choi2019interpretation, xu2016extended}.
+Here we propose an alternative method, and its very simple implementation, to locate the L-curve corner.
+It is based on an iterative estimation of the local curvature of the L-curve from three sampled points with an update rule based on the golden section search.
+The method has a small computational effort since it reduces the number points of the L-curve explicitly computed.
+The following gives a description of the algorithm and its application on both typical test problems, and a reconstruction problem of electrical resistance tomography.